SageMatsushima/Yoki-32/README.md

 When a buyer clicks on “interested” they item will be put on hold for a certain amount of time (probably a day) where they can talk about the item with the seller.
 Once the exchange is done, both the seller and buyer will be asked about their experience.

+**HTA Approval (dpark20):** Idea not approved for same reason as above.

+Good ideas - make sure to add more if you'd like to pursue Ideas 2 or 3.
+Good luck! :)

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_